Christmas is a special time for many of us– a time to stop, slow down, and look back over the year.

 Stonehaven, in Aberdeenshire, takes these fiery celebrations to a whole new level, with their centuries-old annual Fireballs Ceremony.
 With a pipe band at the head of the parade, participants swing giant fireballs over their heads.
 It’s a spectacular, and unforgettable sight and even when you can't make it up north, you can still enjoy the virtual Fireball parade.

-Europe’s largest fire festival, Up Helly Aa, marks the end of Yuletide in Scotland.
+Europe’s largest fire festival, Up Helly Aa, marks the end of Yuletide in Scotland, towards the end of January each year.
 Taking place in Lerwick, on the Shetland Islands, the torchlight procession ends with the symbolic burning of a replica Viking longship.